urgent-challenge/urgent2024/_pages/submission.md

 * Each team can submit up to **2 submissions per day** during the challenge.
   * The third and later submissions will be ignored.
 The quota will be reset at 00:00 AoE every day.
   * No submission will be accepted after the deadline (23:59:59 AoE, Septermber 20, 2024).
-* The best submission will be selected for the final evaluation.
+* For each team, only the submission with the best leaderboard performance will be used for the final evaluation.

 > Submissions that fail to conform to the above requirements may be rejected.
+>
+> Should you encounter any problem during the submission, please feel free to [contact the organizers](mailto:urgent.challenge@gmail.com).

 ### Agreement